Expanding Capacity, Building Resilience

 NLC will host two informational webinars, offering an in-depth overview of SCEI and addressing questions about the application process.
 We will also host dedicated office hours to provide personalized guidance and answer any remaining questions.

 Do not miss this opportunity to learn more about joining the next round of SCEI and positioning your municipality for success in economic inclusion.
-Review frequently asked questions for more information and for additional assistance, email eofe@nlc.org.
+Review frequently asked questions or watch the video recording from our information session for more information, and for additional assistance, email eofe@nlc.org.

 More About SCEI

 Want to learn more?
-NLC highlights successes and experiences from past participating cities in the Progress, Successes, and Lessons from the Southern Cities Economic Inclusion Initiative brief.
+Read this NLC brief, which highlights successes and experiences from past participating cities.